Ernest Augustus, Crown Prince of Hanover: Duchy of Brunswick

-Queen Victoria appointed the Duke of Cumberland a colonel in the British Army in 1876 and promoted him to major general in 1886, lieutenant general in 1892 and general in 1898.
-Although he was a British peer and a prince of Great Britain and Ireland, he continued to consider himself an exiled monarch of a German realm and refused to disclaim his succession rights to Hanover, making his home in Gmunden, Upper Austria.
+Queen Victoria appointed Ernest Augustus a colonel in the British Army in 1876 and promoted him to major general in 1886, lieutenant general in 1892 and general in 1898.
+Despite his British peerage and royal title, Ernest Augustus was a German noble who considered himself an exiled monarch of a German realm and refused to disclaim his succession rights to Hanover, making his home in Gmunden, Upper Austria.

-The Duke of Cumberland was also first in the line of succession to the Duchy of Brunswick after his distant cousin, Duke William.
+Ernest Augustus was also first in the line of succession to the Duchy of Brunswick after his distant cousin, Duke William.
 In 1879, when it became apparent that the senior line of the House of Welf would die with William, the Brunswick parliament created a council of regency to take over administration of the duchy upon William's death.
-This council would appoint a regent if the Duke of Cumberland could not ascend the throne.
-When William died in 1884, the Duke of Cumberland proclaimed himself Duke of Brunswick.
+This council would appoint a regent if he could not ascend the throne.
+When William died in 1884, Ernest Augustus proclaimed himself Duke of Brunswick.
 However, since he still claimed to be the legitimate King of Hanover as well, the German Bundesrat declared that he would disturb the peace of the empire if he ascended the ducal throne.
 Under Prussian pressure, the council of regency ignored his claim and appointed Prince Albert of Prussia as regent.

 Negotiations between Ernest Augustus and the German government continued for almost three decades, to no avail.
 During this time, Regent Albert died and Duke John Albert of Mecklenburg was appointed as regent.